 - Japanese Language Proficiency Test (JLPT): N4 or higher required to acquire Specified Skills

-There are many other types of Japanese language tests, but the most well-known is the Japanese Language Proficiency Test (JLPT).
+There are many other types of Japanese language tests, but the most famous is the "Test of Proficiency in Japanese Language (JLPT)".

 What not to do when asked about your educational background